Homepolish/homepolish-2018/wp-content/plugins/flight-by-canto/readme.txt

 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress

 Configure and authorize your account under "Settings > Flight by Canto" the left nav menu.
-Enter in your account credentials, and click Save Settings.
-Once you save your account, click "Grant Access" to authorize and connect to Flight.
+Click "Connect" and enter in your account credentials.
+You will be autmatically redirected back to Wordpress.

 All set, enjoy!